 2019-20 Kansas City Chiefs

 Reaching Super Bowl LIV is the culmination of a huge push by the Chiefs in recent years, having recorded five straight regular seasons hitting double-digit winning records and five consecutive campaigns appearing in the postseason playoffs.
-Last year, the Chiefs agonisingly missed out on getting to Super Bowl LIII, narrowly losing the AFC Championship game 37-31 in overtime against the New England Patriots.
+Last year, the Chiefs agonisingly missed out on getting to Super Bowl LIII, narrowly losing the AFC Championship game 37-31 in overtime against the New Patriots.

 This season, the Chiefs and head coach Andy Reid have finally achieved their ambitions, largely thanks to the strength and depth of a roster which featured six of the NFL Top 100 Players of 2019, including 2018 NFL MVP and quarterback Patrick Mahomes, who enjoyed another excellent campaign.
 However, it wasn’t all plain sailing for the Chiefs, who overcame a difficult period during the regular season before hitting a powerful run of form to make the playoffs.